imuki2004/Hong-Kong-s-Socioeconomic-Landscape-Exploring-Districts-Population/README.md

 # Hong-Kong-s-Socioeconomic-Landscape-Exploring-Districts-Population
-In my data visualization project, I focused on exploring Hong Kong's socioeconomic landscape by analyzing the population distribution across different districts.
-I utilized Tableau for data visualization and Excel for data preprocessing and cleaning to gain meaningful insights into the demographics and socioeconomic characteristics of each district.
+In this data visualization project, me and my fellows focused on exploring Hong Kong's socioeconomic landscape by analyzing the population distribution across different districts.
+We utilized Tableau for data visualization and Excel for data preprocessing and cleaning to gain meaningful insights into the demographics and socioeconomic characteristics of each district.

 # Challenges: